apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 }
 ```

-After the conversion, in the "leadsAdd" request (POST::/crm/leads) in the Postman app, you can find the following result in the test tab.
+After Portman generates the test collection, in the "leadsAdd" request (POST::/crm/leads) in the Postman app, you can find the following result in the test or scripts tab:

 file: examples/testsuite-assign-overwrite/crm.postman.json >>